Traveling to LGBT-Friendly New Jersey

 Where to play: Flock to Club Feathers, a party club that has celebrated over 40 years as North Jersey’s number one gay and lesbian hot spot, less than 18 miles from the heart of town.

-Rounding out New Jersey’s trio of HRC perfect scorers is the bucolic ivy league town of Princeton.
+You’ll find yet another HRC perfect scorer in the bucolic ivy league town of Princeton.
 In addition to its iconic university, this destination is a haven for history, arts and culture.
-During your stay, be sure to visit nearby Trenton – our state’s vibrant and inclusive capital that earned an HRC score of 95.
+During your stay, be sure to visit nearby Trenton – our state’s vibrant capital.

 Where to eat: Munch on healthy plant-based fare at LGBTQ-owned Lady and The Shallot inside the Trenton Farmers Market.

-Scoring a near-perfect 98 from the HRC is Lambertville.
-Home to myriad antique shops, art galleries and hip local eateries, this riverside community was also named one of HGTV’s 50 Most Charming Small Towns in America.
+Not far from Princeton, you’ll come upon another HRC perfect-scoring municipality in Lambertville.
+Home to myriad antique shops, art galleries and hip local eateries, this riverside community was also named one of HGTV’S 50 Most Charming Small Towns in America.

 Where to stay: With its fierce independent streak, accommodations in Lambertville lean toward intimate inns and boutique hotels, including The Inn at Lambertville Station and Lambertville House – both right in the heart of town.
 If you’d like to venture a little further afield for a countryside setting, try Woolverton Inn in neighboring Stockton.